vtjl10/zkevm-node/tools/datastreamer/README.md

 ```
 decode-batch                   Runs the tool to decode a given batch
 decode-batch-offline           Runs the offline tool to decode a given batch
+decode-batchl2data             Runs the tool to decode a given batch and show its l2 data
 decode-entry                   Runs the tool to decode a given entry number
 decode-entry-offline           Runs the offline tool to decode a given entry number
 decode-l2block                 Runs the tool to decode a given L2 block